 Rentman is officially translated into seven languages (Dutch, English, German, French, Italian, Russian, and Spanish).
 We use an automatic machine translator for all the other languages.

 Sometimes automatic translations are not perfect, but you can help to correct them.
-Read this article to know how to become part of our Translations group and to get more information about the translation software.
+Read this article to know how to become part of our Translation group and to get more information about the translation software.

 Become a translator